Using the App

 Clicking the > (greater than symbol) in the left-most column will expand the Row Details view.

-The Row Details view will display the Group Stacks button that will allow you to create a subkey.
+The Row Details view will display the Grouping Rules and Create Group buttons that will allow you to modify the way your reports are grouped.
 Grouping at a different level of the call stack is called subkeying and is useful in cases such as a crash that occurs in a 3rd party library, or when additional stack frames are added by a crash reporter.

 All data covered to this point on the Crash page are found under the Crash Overview tab.
 To access additional information about crashes like Other Threads, Registers, Modules, Debugger Output, and Attachments — use the tabs found above the User Details module.